microsoft/nutter/README.md

 ### Test Cases

 A test fixture can contain 1 or mote test cases.
 Test cases are discovered when execute_tests() is called on the test fixture.
-Every test case is comprised of 2 required and 2 optional methods and are discovered by the following convention: prefix_testname, where valid prefixes are: before_, run_, assertion_, and after_.
+Every test case is comprised of 1 required and 3 optional methods and are discovered by the following convention: prefix_testname, where valid prefixes are: before_, run_, assertion_, and after_.
 A test fixture that has run_fred and assertion_fred methods has 1 test case called 'fred'.
 The following are details about test case methods:

 * _before\_(testname)_ - (optional) - if provided, is run prior to the 'run_' method.
 This method can be used to setup any test pre-conditions

-* _run\_(testname)_ - (required) - run after 'before_' if before was provided, otherwise run first.
-This method typically runs the notebook under test
+* _run\_(testname)_ - (optional) - if provider, is run after 'before_' if before was provided, otherwise run first.
+This method is typically used to run the notebook under test

-* _assertion\_(testname)_ (required) - run after 'run_'.
+* _assertion\_(testname)_ (required) - run after 'run_', if run was provided.
 This method typically contains the test assertions

 __Note:__  You can assert test scenarios using the standard ``` assert ``` statement or the assertion capabilities from a package of your choice.